Reading for Life, Not Status

 Life is too short to keep dragging yourself through a book just because some imaginary librarian in your head is judging you.

 That said, do not quit every book the moment it challenges you.
+There is a difference between a bad book and an uncomfortable book.

 A bad book wastes your attention.